-In the Greater Cincinnati area many people enjoy spending time at home with family and friends.
-This truly has been a spectacular summer and gardens are thriving.
+Many people enjoy spending time at home with family and friends, and when the weather turns warm, everyone often ends up outside to enjoy the fresh air and scenery.
 If you love the outdoors, you may be thinking about how to transform your yard into a living space for entertaining, relaxing, recreation and to extend the time you spend outdoors at home.
+An outdoor living space remodel can have a huge impact on your home.
 Here are some questions to consider and action steps to take that will help get your project started.

 Your Outdoor Activities